alan-platform/alan-platform.github.io/pages/tutorials/model/2023.4/application-tutorial.md

 The value of `Dish type` can be `Appetizer`, `Main course`, `Dessert`.
 Similarly the `Beverage type` can be `Juice` or one of the other possible states that the model specifies.

+> <tutorial folder: `./_docs/tutorials/restaurant1/2023.4/step_02/`>

-Build and deploy to find out what stategroups and numerical-types do for your app.
+Build and deploy to find out what stategroups and numerical types do for your app.
+But, before you deploy, make sure to copy the `migration.alan` file from the tutorial folder to `migrations/from-release/migration.alan`, as explained before.
+Then choose the deployment option **migrate**, which will use the copied `migration.alan` file.
+Remember to repeat this process in subsequent steps of the tutorial.

-Make sure you set the view to **Full**, so you can see all columns:
+In your updated application, set the view to **Full** to see all columns:

 ![added states](./images_model/003.png)